commercetools/ui-kit/README.md

 ### Adding new messages

 In case you are working on a component and you want to add a completely new message, you should add it to (or create a) `messages.js` file.
-See the other `messages.js` files as an example.
+See the other `messages.js` files as a reference.

-After adding the message, you need to run `yarn i18n:build`.
-This will modify the language files in `/i18n` by adding the new message.
+After adding the message(s), you need to run `yarn i18n:build`.
+This will modify the language files in `/i18n` by adding empty translations for the message keys.

 ### Editing translations